nshafer/django-hashid-field/README.rst

 HASHID_FIELD_ALLOW_INT_LOOKUP
 ~~~~~~~~~~~~~~~~~~~~~~

-Global setting on whether or not to allow lookups or fetches of fields using the underlying integer that's stored in the
+Allow lookups or fetches of fields using the underlying integer that's stored in the database.
-database.
 Disabled by default to prevent users from being to do a sequential scan of objects by pulling objects by
 integers (1, 2, 3) instead of Hashid strings ("Ba9p1AG", "7V9gk9Z", "wro12zm").
+Can be overriden by the field definition.

 :Type:    boolean
 :Default: False